bangsluke/bangsluke.github.io/docusaurus/docs/SDLC/01-intro.md

 > [Back to Documentation Intro Contents](../DocumentationIntro.md)

-The **Software Development Life Cycle (SDLC)** is a structured methodology used by the software industry to design, develop, and test high-quality software.
-The SDLC aims to produce high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
+The **Software Development Life Cycle (SDLC)** is a structured methodology used by the software industry to design, develop, and test high-quality software to complete within time and cost estimates.

 ## The Phases